N1BRI/bills-api/README.md

 # bills-api

-## A Basic RESTful API in Common Lisp
+## A Basic Bills-Tracking RESTful API

 Starting to track my bills a little more closely seemed like a kind of not useless thing to do. :stuck_out_tongue: